dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 What is a useful symmetry operation?

 Nature, in the person of the heat equation, does not care about the direction of our coordinate system.
 Thus, rotating the pentagon about its center does not change the temperature at the center.
-Therefore, the following five orientations of the pentagon share the same central temperature: 80◦
+Therefore, the following five orientations of the pentagon share the same central temperature:

-10◦

-10◦

-10◦

-10◦

-10◦

-10◦

-10◦

-10◦

-80◦

-10◦

-10◦

-80◦

-10◦

-10◦

-10◦

-10◦

-80◦

-10◦

-10◦

-10◦

-10◦

-80◦

-10◦

-10◦

-2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

-74

-3 Symmetry and conservation

 Like Gauss adding the two versions of his sum (Section 3.2.2), stack these sheets mentally and add the temperatures that lie on top of each other to make the temperature profile of a new super sheet (adding the temperatures is valid because the heat equation is linear).